andaze/hugo-jobs/content/message/voice/senior2.en.md

 #### `--Why did you decide to join Andaze?`

 Previously, I worked as an office clerk at a publishing company.
 When I thought about my future career, I decided to join the IT industry because I thought it would be the industry that would drive the future trends.
-At first, I started out as a "side hustle" while remaining registered at my previous job.
+At first, I started out as a "side job" while remaining registered at my previous job.
 Six months later, I officially joined Andaze as a full-time employee.

 #### `--Growth and change after joining the company`